ProjectCourse-D0020E-PoA/Project-D0020E-Library/README.md

-To inslall this library simply copy the Library package and use the methods within that.
+To install this library simply copy the Library package and use the methods within that.
 There is a Main file within the folder that could be used to test the library functionality

 # Project-D0020E POA lib